Jaw Pain and Chiropractic

 We may even recommend a temporary, clear plastic appliance known as a splint

 A splint (or nightguard) fits over your top or bottom teeth and helps keep your teeth apart, thereby relaxing the muscles and reducing pain.
 Splints are measures that can reduce and even prevent TMJ stresses that often results from grinding your teeth during sleep.
-You may use them to slow progression of your TMJ disorder.
+You may use them to slow the progression of your TMJ disorder.
 The splint (nightguard) is best in conjunction with our methods of chiropractic and physiotherapy treatments.
 Our chiropractors will let you know if you can benefit from a splint.

 There are different types of night-guards used for various purposes